upb-uc4/api/hlf/scala/matriculation.md

     - TransactionError :: Json (refer to: [DetailedError](../chaincode/errors.md#DetailedError))
         - => error is returned
           - If the given parameters could not be parsed.
-          - If a matriculation data with the given enrollmentId is already present on the ledger.

     - TransactionError :: Json (refer to: [GenericError](../chaincode/errors.md#GenericError))
         - => error is returned
-          - If the given matriculation data could not be parsed as json.
+           - If a matriculation data with the given enrollmentId is already present on the ledger.

 ## UpdateMatriculationData(MatriculationData :: Json([MatriculationData](../chaincode/matriculation.md#MatriculationData)))
 - Returns